learningequality/studio/README.md

   - [python-tk](https://wiki.python.org/moin/TkInter)
   - [libmagickwand-dev](http://docs.wand-py.org/en/0.2.4/guide/install.html)

-**Ubuntu or Debian:**
+**Ubuntu or Debian**
-You can install all the necessary packages using these commands:
+You can install all the necessary packages using these commands (you may need to add `sudo` if you receive `Permission Denied` errors:

     # Install minio
     wget https://dl.minio.io/server/minio/release/linux-amd64/minio -O /usr/local/bin/minio